A1-Road/Agentic-BE-Python/README.md

 ### `check_reputation.py`

-This script checks reputation based on a command and returns the result.
+This script checks the reputation based on a given command and returns the result.

-### Input
+#### Input

 The user inputs a command to check reputation.
 For example: